philwhiles/frettler/README.md

 A#maj (A# maj) [A#,D,F]
 ```

-- It expects it to be followed by a series of notes, (using its notation for sharps, not flats)
+- It expects it to be followed by a series of notes, (using its notation for sharps or flats)
 - The notes in this simple form follow the 'chord' keyword immediately.
 - The output is simply the printing of the chord found as shown above.